 Stock up on some classic bottled Coca-Colas and watch one of the most memorable Super Bowl ads to ever air.

 RELATED: 'Chicks Dig The Long Ball" Remains Baseball's Best Commercial

-The commercial still ranks as one of the greatest Super Bowl ads in history.
-Not only did Coca-Cola capitalize at the height of the Steelers' dynasty in the 1970s, which culminated with the team's fourth title of the decade in Super Bowl XIV over the Los Angeles Rams, but 'Mean’ Joe's commercial famously re-aired during that very game on CBS.
+This Coke commercial still ranks as one of the greatest Super Bowl ads in history.
+Not only did Coca-Cola capitalize at the height of the Steelers' dynasty in the 1970s, which culminated with the team's fourth title of the decade in Super Bowl XIV over the Los Angeles Rams, but 'Mean Joe's commercial also famously re-aired during that very game on CBS.

-For someone with a classically "mean" reputation on the field, the commercial pulled back the veil to show that football players, even a Hall of Famer, who was a two-time NFL Defensive Player of the Year, are nice guys with a softer side off the field.
+For someone with a classically "mean" reputation on the field, the commercial pulled back the veil to show that football players, even a Hall of Famer who was a two-time NFL Defensive Player of the Year, are nice guys with a softer side off the football field.

 During Super Bowl XLIII, which also happened to be Steelers' victory, Pittsburgh safety Troy Polamalu brought the great commercial back to life with a few hilarious twists for the company's Coke Zero products.